glic3rinu/passlib/docs/lib/passlib.hash.cta_pbkdf2_sha1.rst

   ``AU2JLf2rNxWoZxWxRCluY0u6h6c=`` in the example.

 In order to generate the checksum, the password is first encoded into UTF-8 if it's unicode.
-The salt is decoded from it's base64 representation.
+The salt is decoded from its base64 representation.
-PBKDF2 is called using the encoded password, the full salt, the specified number of rounds, and using HMAC-SHA1 as it's psuedorandom function.
+PBKDF2 is called using the encoded password, the full salt, the specified number of rounds, and using HMAC-SHA1 as its pseudorandom function.
 20 bytes of derived key are requested, and the resulting key is encoded and used as the checksum portion of the hash.